 John Tutte was first appointed to the Board on 10 July 2002 and become Chairman on 1 April 2019.

-As described above, the appointment of John Tutte was intended to be on an interim basis to allow for a smooth transition following the departure of Steve Morgan in March 2019 and to allow for an eventual transition to a more conventional board structure.
+The appointment of John Tutte as Chairman was intended to be on an interim basis to allow for a smooth transition following the departure of Steve Morgan in March 2019 and to allow for an eventual transition to a more conventional board structure.

 1. Board Leadership and Company Purpose